CONTACT

 The U.S. dollar soared in response to the news.
 Tariffs and a strong dollar would likely be a headwind for emerging markets.
 Recall that we do not own any Chinese-based companies and are significantly underweight emerging markets relative to the MSCI All Country World Index.

 Lastly, the changing political landscape poses a dilemma for the Federal Reserve Board (the Fed).
-The Fed just began its rate cut cycle, with a 50 basis point cut in September.
+The Fed just began its rate cut cycle, with a 50-basis point cut in September.
 The Fed's justification for the beginning of the cutting cycle was that the inflation battle was being won, coupled with fears that the economy was slowing.
 Less regulation and lower taxes would stimulate the economy, lessening the need for aggressive rate cuts.
 (Remember that the markets forecast a couple hundred basis points in cuts for this cycle.)

 As we have opined in previous webinars and thought pieces, the Fed's runway to cut interest rates is not as long as many believe.
 Tuesday's outcomes will probably shorten this runway.
 At the same time, we believe that the rate cuts forecasted in 2024 and early 2025 are still likely to come to fruition as the Fed will not want to appear political and instantly pivot upon Trump's election/inauguration.